Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 I first met the Icelandic singer and superstar Ásgeir about seven or eight years ago.
-He was performing at the IT company I was working for.
+He was performing at the IT company where I was working.
 I was in the marketing department and recorded his performance on my phone. Ásgeir was alone on a small stage with his guitar, and I remember clearly how surprised I was by this artist.
 Even if I had listened to his music, I was blown away by his earnest and touching performance I approached him to ask him permission to post my recording of his performance online.
 He was very modest, even shy, and replied: “Do with it what you want.”

 The biggest hit by Ásgeir is King and Cross

 But all those years later, Ásgeir is one of Iceland’s most prominent names in music, but he is still the modest guy he has always been.
 Over one million people listen to him on Spotify every month.
 His biggest hit, King and Cross, has been played over 55 million times.
 For me, Ásgeir’s music is very polished, relaxing, reflective, and mentally nourishing.
 Most importantly, his performance is consistently authentic and honest.
-I love listening to Ásgeir when working on something that requires deep focus or when I am relaxing at home in my living room.
+I love listening to Ásgeir when I’m working on something that requires deep focus or relaxing at home in my living room.

-Us Ásgeir fans are delighted that he is releasing his sixth album, Time on My Hands, on October 28th.
+We Ásgeir fans are delighted that he is releasing his sixth album, Time on My Hands, on October 28th.
 He has already released four singles from the upcoming album, including Snowblind (one of my favorite songs) and Borderland.

 Hey Ásgeir, thank you so much for taking the time out of your busy schedule for this interview.
 The songs I have heard from your new album are perhaps a little more like pop songs than your previous material.
 What inspires this change?